cyroz1/vidcord/README.md

 - Either drag and drop a video file into the application window, or click the button to open a file dialog and select a video file.
 - Choose the desired quality (Low or High) from the dropdown menu.
-- The conversion will start automatically, and the converted file path will be highlighted in the Explorer upon completion.
+- The conversion will start automatically, and the converted file path will be highlighted in the File Explorer upon completion.

 ## Acknowledgements